 A program that is an indirect subsidy from the US federal government, jointly administered through the US Department of Treasury’s Internal Review Service (IRS) and local and state housing finance agencies, to develop affordable housing by offering developers annual taxation subsidies for a given period of time on the condition that the dwelling meets the affordability requirements of the scheme.
 Tax credits are awarded to developers of eligible projects and may be claimed annually over a ten-year period.
 These credits are usually sold to investors to raise capital (or equity) for the projects, thereby reducing the funds which need to be borrowed to complete the project.
 The reduced debt on the project enables the developer to offer lower, more affordable rents.

-A household with income in the bottom 20 per cent of all household income distribution.
+A household with income in the bottom 20 to 40 per cent of all household income distribution.

 See income quintiles